evanmcpheron/turbolog.nvim/docs/assets/README.md

 - keep them short, around 6–12 seconds
 - do one workflow per GIF
-- avoid mouse movement if the plugin is keyboard-first
 - make sure key presses are clear from the resulting UI changes

 ### Screenshots